island-is/island.is/handbook/technical-overview/auth/integration-options.md

 ## Client authentication for APIs

-Some apps need to access APIs when no user is around, eg from queue workers or cron jobs.
+Some apps need to access APIs when no user is around, e.g. from queue workers or cron jobs.

 If you are performing offline processing for a user that has previously authenticated to your application you should consider storing the user’s Refresh Token so you can get a fresh Access Token when you need to perform the offline processing.
 This is preferable to Client Credentials since each access is limited to previously authenticated users which have presumably given consent for the access.